Additional Resources and Information

 The reason it is called Autonomic Healing Activation is that the Autonomic Nervous System in your brain is responsible for homeostasis.
 The healing is what you experience when the homeostasis is complete.
 Activation is what takes place during the session.
 It is like turning on the switch in your nervous system so that the natural process of homeostasis takes place with the result that the stress and trauma that has been trapped in your body is removed.

 Stress produces neurogenic activity – involuntary sensations, movements and emotions which you may try to address with maladaptive coping behaviors.
 Maladaptive coping behaviors are the things you do that help you feel good but are not actually healthy for you.
 Stress can be caused by many things including relationships, accidents, injuries, illness, traumatic incidents like abuse or neglect or some other form of victimization and the list goes on and on.
 You may experience the neurogenic activity as emotional distress, unhealthy urges, aches and pains, illness, irritating nervous habits, to name a few of the possibilities.
 Stress trapped in the nervous system is why many people suffer from a multitude of physical, emotional and psychological ills.
 Stress has been compromising your well-being mentally, physically and socially!
 When the Autonomic Nervous System is triggered during AHA the brain stem creates involuntary sensations and movements that remove stress from the body.
-Some of the involuntary sensations and movements will be familiar to you – like itching, twitching, muscles contracting and releasing, nausea, dizziness and changes in body temperature.
-Some will be unfamiliar – a part of your body moving involuntarily or leaning over to one side or the other, your head tilting side to side or front and back.
-Some of the neurogenic activity may be completely beyond description.
-The medical doctors and nurses I have done AHA with are sometimes at a loss for how to describe some of the sensations and refer to it as “energy”, “light”, “waves” or “a sensation.”
+Some of the involuntary sensations and movements are ones you have experienced before like itching, twitching, muscles contracting and releasing, nausea, dizziness and changes in body temperature.
+Some will be like nothing you have ever experienced – a part of your body moving involuntarily, “energy” (nerve activity) flowing through your body, or a lack of awareness of yourself in time and space (proprioception).
+You may find some of the neurogenic activity may be completely beyond description.
+Even the medical doctors and nurses I have done AHA with are sometimes at a loss for how to describe some of the sensations and refer to it as “energy”, “light”, “waves” or “a sensation.”

 In the Four Phases of Autonomic Healing Activation (AHA) we will first briefly Assess Body Awareness; in other words, how you think about your body.
 We will next Activate the Homeostasis function in your Autonomic Nervous System.
 That is the part that takes the longest.
 Most of your session will involve you consciously observing your body and describing the involuntary sensations and movements.
 This will be much like you how you could describe the experience of the doctor checking your reflexes when your knee or elbow is struck with the little rubber hammer.
 You could describe the sensation in your joint and your body moving involuntarily.
 The involuntary sensations and movement during AHA are generated by the Autonomic Nervous System.
 Instead of it being triggered from the outside you will be triggering it from the inside.
 We will then Assess Homeostasis Completion and Review (your) Stress History.